 The following text attempts to summarise some of those differences and their implications as derived from data obtained from the consultations and submissions, the MHCA surveys and the 2004 National Mental Health Report.
-However for a fuller consideration of the mental health care system in each state and territory please refer to the main body of this report (see especially Part 3 and Part 6) and the full National Mental Health 2004 Report (see Part 7 for reference).
+However for a fuller consideration of the mental health care system in each state and territory please refer to the full report.